- Program Overview

 For the purpose of the table below only, please note the following definitions.

 Pursuant to HB22-1290 Changes to Medicaid for Wheelchair Repairs, the department will no longer require prior authorization requests (PARs) for repairs of Complex Rehabilitative Technology (CRT) equipment.
 Effective July 1, 2022 claims related to the repair of CRT will not require a PAR when billed with modifiers RB.
+See below for the definition of repair to clarify what is included in this policy.
 Please note, the PAR column in the table below is for purchase only and not repair.

 - Purchase of equipment not previously owned.